Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: There are good reasons that Breaking Bad has been called the best TV ever and a gold standard for all dramas.
 The story follows the humble teacher Walter White as he turns into a meth kingpin to support his New Mexico family – but loses himself along the way.
 It’s full of humor, pathos, tragedy, and generally perfect television from beginning to end!

 WHY WE LIKE IT: Netflix has a huge roster of animated shows with some truly excellent options, including some amazing original content that we’ll talk more about with some of our other picks.
 But nothing really comes close to Avatar: The Last Airbender, a show so good that its appearance on Netflix more than a decade after ending had it instantly pop to the top of Netflix’s 10 most viewed shows of the week.
 The three seasons follow the young Aang and his lovable gang of friends on a journey to help him master control of all four elements and end a century-long war.
+Try our best Netflix streaming boxes to get other devices that stream Netflix.

 WHY WE LIKE IT: Big Mouth is a lot of things: An animated comedy, a sex education course, an intimate exploration of puberty, and often a lovable mess.
 One of Netflix’s best adult animated originals, it follows a group of middle schoolers as puberty hits, and examines all the physical and emotional baggage that follows – with great detail.
 There’s a reason it’s one of the few shows Netflix has renewed for multiple seasons into the future.
+Not sure what to watch tonight?
+Check out the best movies streaming on Netflix.

 WHY WE LIKE IT: This show is worth a watch solely for the production values, as the fantasy series uses full puppet animation (combined with top-notch voice actors) across its many races and creatures.
 Don’t worry, neither you nor your kids need to have seen the original 80s movie to fully enjoy this traditional fantasy romp through a world that badly needs saving.